bullhorn/rest-api-docs/source/includes/_entity.md

 Individual entity records are manifested as resources, where the entity type and ID form the last two parts of the resource path.

-See for more detail on the general structure of returned data for `GET` requests.

 Specify the fields to be included in the response using the `fields` request parameters.
 The `id` field is always returned, regardless of the fields requested.
 See for more detail on specifying fields.

 NOTE: At least one of the required parameters(fields and layout) or both must be specified.